honzafojtik/applied-math-workshop/part-1/math-workshop-deeplearning.md

 Neural networks cannot work directly with image files like .jpg or .png.
 Instead, each image is converted into a grid of numbers: one number per pixel.
 These numbers represent brightness (in grayscale) or color intensity (in RGB).
-The result is a **tensor** — a multi-dimensional array that stores all pixel values.
+The result is a **tensor**: a multi dimensional array that stores all pixel values.

 | image type   | tensor notation           | shape       |
 |--------------|---------------------------|-------------|